 The good news is IVHQ ticks these boxes and more.
 With more than 15,000 volunteers each year, you’re sure to meet new friends that you have plenty in common with.
 Your volunteer experience will be A+ and will use your skills in the most resourceful way through projects within communities that value your support.

-We believe you should be able to volunteer wherever in the world you choose to travel, and with more than 50 destinations to choose from, we have most of the globe covered.
+We believe you should be able to volunteer wherever in the world you choose to travel, and with more than 40 countries to choose from, we have most of the globe covered.
 You can learn more about the IVHQ approach to volunteer travel here.

 The more info you have, the easier things will be and the more time you will have to enjoy your host country.
 This is a traveller’s golden rule, and is even more relevant when it comes to solo travel.
 Google some hotspots before you depart, talk to others who have been there and be sure to learn a couple of common phrases in the local language.